Signing into Grata for the First Time

-Welcome to Grata!
-If you don’t already have a Grata account, you will need an Administrator for your organization’s Grata account to invite you from the Grata backend.
+If you don’t already have a Grata account, you will need an administrator of your organization’s Grata account to invite you from the Grata backend.
 After you’ve completed this article, consider reading more in-depth information about how to manage chats in the Grata console.

 All you need to use Grata on your computer is a web browser – we recommend using the latest version of Google Chrome, Mozilla Firefox, or Microsoft Edge.
 Grata does not install any software or plug-in on your computer.

 You’ll sign in using your email address and the password you set in the previous step.
-For security, your account will be automatically locked if you make six consecutive failed login attempts or if you have not logged in for an extended period of time.
-If you find that your account is locked, you will need to contact a Grata admin user for your organization to unlock your acccount.
+For security, your account will be automatically locked if you make too many consecutive failed login attempts or if you have not logged in for an extended period of time.
+If you find that your account is locked, you will need to contact an admin user for your organization to unlock your account.

 If you forget your password, you can always click the “Recover” link to send a password reset link to your login email address.
 When we send a password recovery link, please note that the link expires in one-hour and can only be used once.
 If your link expires, request a new one.